 Detox process in opiate addiction treatment comes first

-The professionally trained and experienced staff at New Objectives works with each individual on an opiate addiction treatment plan, including the plan for detox.
+The professionally trained and experienced staff at New Objectives works with each individual on an opiate addiction treatment plan, including making a qualified referral for medical detox if necessary.
 Cleansing the body is important for physical recovery, but withdrawal can be challenging at the very least and dangerous at its worst.
 Withdrawal symptoms from opiates include low energy, insomnia, anxiety and irritability.
 Opiate abusers also can experience hot and cold sweats, muscular pain, abdominal cramping, nausea and diarrhea.
 Depending on the drug and duration of abuse, withdrawal can last anywhere from a week to a month or more.
 For these reasons, medical supervision comes first in the process of treatment for opiate addiction.
 Following detox, New Objectives uses a C.O.R.E.
 (Client-Oriented Recovery Education) approach to recovery, which includes the 12-Step program outlined by Alcoholics Anonymous and a variety of therapies.
 These therapies help clients to learn about the underlying issues that have contributed to their addiction.
 All clients participate in individual and group counseling, and they have choices in other services, including recreational therapy, fitness training, yoga and art therapy.
 Some of the elective treatments, including chiropractic therapy and nutrition education, help specifically with managing chronic pain.

 Follow these links to discover more about our Drug Addiction Treatments:

 Alcohol addiction treatment | Heroin addiction treatment | Opiate addiction treatment

 Cocaine addiction treatment | Marijuana addiction treatment | Meth addiction treatment